 Aside from the professors in the "Historical Notes," it's debatable whether we ever hear a character's real name.
-The Handmaids are all referred to by names that signify the Commanders they serve: Offred, Ofglen, Ofwarren, Ofcharles, etc. These names are "patronymic, composed of the possessive preposition and the first name of the gentleman in question," and just like "the other names in the document are equally useless for the purposes of identification and authentication" (Historical Notes.29, 30).
+The Handmaids are all referred to by names that signify the Commanders they serve: Offred, Ofglen, Ofwarren, Ofcharles, etc. These names are "patronymic, composed of the possessive preposition and the first name of the gentleman in question" and, like the other names in the text, they are "equally useless for the purposes of identification and authentication" (Historical Notes.29, 30).

 However, these pseudonyms may not be arbitrary.
 "Luke," the name she uses for her husband, could be a Biblical reference to Saint Luke.
 The name she uses for her best friend, "Moira," is an Irish version of "Mary" and can thus be seen as a reference to the Virgin Mary or Mary Magdalene.
 At one point, the narrator seems to emphasize both the illusion of these names and their religious connections by asking God to reveal a name too: "I wish you would tell me Your Name, the real one I mean" (30.34).
 Significantly, the narrator's daughter and mother are never named.

 The narrator calls her real name her "shining name" (14.38), which she reveals to Nick but never to us.
 At least one reviewer believes clues in the text point to it, however.
 Mary McCarthy observes in the New York Times that "we are never told [the narrator's] own, real name in so many words, but my textual detective work says it is June" (source).

 The narrator grew up with this notion, but it was taken away from her when she became a Handmaid.
 By the time she sees Japanese tourists on the street, she is "fascinated, but also repelled" (5.33).
 She remembers that "[she] used to dress like that.
 That was freedom" (5.34).
 These people are showing who they are by what they wear, and they get to decide who that person is.

 In Gilead, the opposite is true.
 Everyone dresses alike within their social group; clothing reveals status while masking individuality, which is discouraged.
 The clothing restrictions in Gilead take uniforms to a whole new level of wrongness, pointing to the complete absence of choice.
-Early in the book the narrator describes the Handmaid outfit she's condemned to:
+Early in the book the narrator describes the Handmaid outfit she's condemned to wear:

 The skirt is ankle-length, full, gathered to a flat yoke that extends over the breasts, the sleeves are full.
 The white wings too are prescribed issue; they are to keep us from seeing, but also from being seen.
 I never looked good in red, it's not my color.
 (2.8)

 The clothing the Handmaids wear is supposed to make them all the same, to other people and to each other.
 Their clothes both blind them to the outside world and keep them hidden from it.
 The narrator rejects her clothes, even though she has to wear them, by saying red is "not [her] color."
 Red, of course, is the color of blood, of Communism, of the adulteress' "A" in The Scarlet Letter.
-It's a reminder of passion, even though the Handmaids aren't supposed to be passionate.
+It's a reminder of passion... even though the Handmaids aren't supposed to be passionate.